A Guide to Lottie Framework: 5 Steps to Create an Animation

 Creating an Animation: The Process

-Before you can enjoy all of Lottie’s features, you have to prepare resources and create an animation in After Effects.
+Before you can enjoy all of Lottie’s features, you have to prepare resources and create a Lottie animation in After Effects.
 And because these are the most time-consuming and laborious parts of the process, let’s take a close look at what’s waiting for you and what difficulties you may encounter.
-Lottie animation development consists of these steps:
+Custom Lottie animation development consists of these steps:

 - Preparing resources to import into After Effects